Notifications

 • Message Template - The Telegram notification template.
 The variable %%CONTENT%% displays the notification content.

-Webhook stream
+Webhook Stream

 EasyDCIM has a specially prepared sample webhook file that shows how to use this functionality: